My Life in a Seashell

 As I explored the community I learned that despite the beauty and quality of their artwork, they lacked resources for selling it.
 Many artisans were forced to leave their communities to sell their crafts in the surrounding towns and cities.
 Others are forced to fend for themselves in the greater world in hopes of finding a way to bring money back to their families.
 I was saddened to see how poverty and modernization can erode their sacred traditions and break apart families.

 I believed their weave was so detailed and beautiful that would be loved by many if it could only be seen.
 However, I also wanted to protect the sanctity of their villages and allow them to remain with their families.
-If I could build the branches to the greater world, the artisans could continue to live their natural way of life.
+If I could build the branches to the greater world, the artisans could build and run their own businesses while continuing to live their natural way of life.
 We would be a team, a life force connecting our worlds together through fashion and art.
 We would be Seiba.

 The Seiba Tree